Experience Wellington Job Listing

-As an Executive Leadership Team member, this role will lead the operational thinking and practical support that enables Experience Wellington to bring a Māori dimension to everything we do.
+As a key leader reporting to the Chief Executive, you will lead the operational thinking and provide practical support that enables Experience Wellington to bring a Māori dimension to everything we do.
 The successful applicant will understand how all our functions are connected and aligned: from what we collect or exhibit, to the way we host visitors in our experiences.
 You will connect the mahi across Experience Wellington ensuring we have one joined up vision and strategic approach which provides a deeper understanding of how we plan to bring Te Ao Māori to the forefront of our work.

 Alongside the leadership team, you will develop a work environment which recognises and acknowledges responsibility for developing Māori cultural capability and confidence is shared, and is a core enabling skill to enhance overall organisational performance.

 A key part of the role will be to lead Experience Wellington’s development of, and formal engagement with, iwi/Māori in the arts and cultural sector.
 You will ensure our engagements are active and dynamic, promote our strategy, and ensure the rich advice provided by iwi/Māori is visible to Experience Wellington.